 FLUTD (Feline Lower Urinary Tract Disease)

-FLUTD was previously known as FUS (Feline Urologic Syndrome).
+FLUTD has many names including FIC (Feline Idiopathic Cystitis) and FUS (Feline Urologic Syndrome).
 This condition is common in cats and may be seen as straining to urinate, urinating in odd (non-litterbox) places or bloody urine.
 This condition may be life-threatening, and it is always wise to see your veterinarian immediately before any urethral blockage occurs.

 06 of 12

 Urinating in odd places (out of litter box) could be a medical problem (infection, crystal formation), a behavioral problem, or a combination of both.
 The goal of this FAQ is to help identify and differentiate feline urinary medical and behavioral issues.

 Feliway® is the synthetic version of the naturally occurring facial pheromones of cats, known to have a calming effect.
 It has many touted uses, including, but not limited to, reducing or eliminating the following behaviors: urine marking, aggression, facial marking, and stress reduction.Continue to 9 of 12 below.

 What is Feliway® and what is it used for?
 In this guest article by Farnam Pet Products, learn about the various feline behaviors that are calmed (or lessened) by using this pheromone-based product and why it works for so many cats.